OpenFodder/openfodder/README.md

 ##### Demos

-Six Amiga magazine coverdisk demos and one PC demo are included in the data pack.
+Six Amiga magazine cover disk demos and one PC demo are included in the data pack.

 * Amiga The One Issue #68: (Jun 1993)
 * Amiga Power   Issue #31: (Nov 1993) Cannon Fodder Plus